Dr. Michael Barnes, Ph.D, MAC, LPC

 ACADEMIC PREPARATION

 Dr. Mike Barnes received his BA in Psychology at Indiana University of Pennsylvania.
 He received his Masters of Education degree in Rehabilitation Counseling at the University of Pittsburgh.
 He received his Ph.D. in Marriage and Family Therapy at Florida State University.
-Dr. Barnes is a Nationally Certified Master Addiction Counselor and a Licensed Professional Counselor in Colorado.
+Dr. Barnes is a Licensed Addiction Counselor and a Licensed Professional Counselor in Colorado.
+He is a Diplomate in the American Academy of Experts in Traumatic Stress.
 He is a member of NAADAC: The Association for Addiction Professionals and the International Association of Family Addiction Professionals.
-Dr. Barnes is also a Diplomate in the American Academy of Experts in Traumatic Stress.

 EARLY WORK